paulomilitante/ksw/sendgrid-php/CONTRIBUTING.md

 Unit tests for the HTTP client.

-**/test/integration**

-Unit tests for the HTTP client.

 **/lib**

 The interface to the SendGrid API.
-The subfolders are helpers.

 <a name="testing"></a>
 ## Testing